 Welcome to Norton's Winter Wonderland

-We started early for 2014 - our first item was been put out on display for Halloween (to support a scary animated spider!) - the two 20' bright-red tent poles that support the tent lights and Snoopy's Bi-plane!
-They went up on October 8th!
-W0w - an early start for 2014.
+We started early for 2015 - our first item was been put out on display for Halloween (to support a scary animated spider!) - the two 20' bright-red tent poles that support the tent lights and Snoopy's Bi-plane!
+They went up in mid-October!
+W0w - an early start for 2015.
 Actually, the tent poles do double-duty.
 They support a HUGE animated spider that we put up for Halloween (along with other decorations).
 The ice cycles went up in October as well.
-We have pictures of the construction of our 2014 display as well as the final pictures on the website.
-The webcams were running so folks could follow the action regardless of where you live.
+We have pictures of the construction of our 2015 display.
+We will include pictures of our completed display on the website.
+The webcams are now running so folks can follow the action regardless of where they live.
 Of course - there is no substitute for seeing it in person!
-If you missed it this year, well - 2015's display is just 11 months away!!
+If you missed it this year, well - 2015's display is just a few days away!!

 Our display for 2013 was great!
 We only lost 2 nights of running due to rain!
 That was a record as far as I can remember.
 In 2011, it seemed like we are off more than we were on due to rain!.
 Images and videos of the 2013 display are included in this website.